SMED (Single Minute Exchange of Dies)

 External elements can be applied or added when the equipment is in operation.
 Examples of these are: purchasing new material feeds, purchasing new tools, returning or storing old tools, and documenting the right procedures or requesting licences.
 During that same Formula 1 race, the crew is already getting the tyres ready, preparing tools, and positioning mechanics while the car is still on the track.
 As a result, the crew can carry out the entire process in mere seconds the moment the car comes in for a stop.

+The SMED process conists of various steps.
 Follow the steps below to draw up a SMED action plan:

 1. Separate internal and external setup processes